You are here

 This classification is structured by body system, site and intervention type, including interventions not currently listed in the MBS such as dental, allied health interventions, cosmetic surgery.

-ACHI codes have seven digits.
-The first five digits are the MBS item number (where one exists), followed by a two-digit extension representing specific interventions included in that item.
+ACHI codes have seven numeric digits.
+Where an intervention has an MBS equivalent, the first five digits are the MBS item number, followed by a two-digit extension representing specific interventions included in that item.

 The Australian Coding Standards (ACS) have been developed to support sound coding convention for use with ICD-10-AM and ACHI.
 They apply to all public and private hospitals in Australia.